Fellowships and Financial Aid

 Many prospective students choose to apply for the U.S. Department of Education’s Foreign Language and Area Studies Fellowship Program (FLAS), in conjunction with their applications to the dual Master’s degree program.
 The FLAS fellowship competition is open to undergraduate and graduate students who are U.S. citizens, nationals, or permanent residents who are enrolled or accepted for enrollment in a full-time program (either domestic or overseas) that combines modern foreign language training with international or area studies.

-The graduate student FLAS tuition grant is $18,000 with a stipend of $20,000.
-FLAS awards are contingent upon funding from the U.S. Department of Education.
+The graduate student FLAS tuition grant is $18,000 with a stipend of $20,000 for the academic year.
+The Graduate School of Arts and Sciences will top off the remainder of tuition.

-The deadline for the FLAS Fellowship is usually in late February, and varies by language.
+The deadline for the FLAS Fellowship is February 6, 2025.

 Note for second year: American students may apply through Columbia University to have the FLAS cover their year at the London School of Economics.
 Further information will be sent to admitted students during the first year of the program.